| CHAPTER

 a rigorous and transformative education.
 Because of the importance of complexity, I often refer to my version of critical

 pedagogy as a critical complex pedagogy.
 (Kincheloe, 2008b, p.
-8, 119)
+8, 119) Critical psychology of complexity/Critical complex cognition.
+Aware of many different

 perspectives, the vantage points of diverse disciplines of knowledge (e.g., history, philosophy, sociology) and transdisciplinary